Compensation After a Fire Truck Crash in Ada, OK

 - Loss of enjoyment of life

-Note that many government tort claim acts limit damages.
+Most government tort claim acts exclude punitive damages.

 Attorney Costs